micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 #include <micro-os-plus/board.h>
 ```

-There are currently not many mandatory definitions at board level, except a function that returns the frequency of the RTC oscillator.
+For RISC-V, there are currently not many mandatory definitions at board level, except a function that returns the frequency of the RTC oscillator.

 ```c++
 namespace riscv